MicrosoftDocs/fabric-docs/docs/real-time-hub/real-time-hub-overview.md

 ---

 # Introduction to Fabric Real-Time hub (preview)
 Real-Time hub is the single place for all data-in-motion across your entire organization.
 Every Microsoft Fabric tenant is automatically provisioned with the hub.
 There are no extra steps needed to set up or manage it.
-Several key features of the hub are:

-- Single place for data-in-motion for the entire organization
-- Abundant connectors for simplified data ingestion
+It also provides abundant connectors for simplified data ingestion into Fabric.
+This article explains these features in detail.

 [!INCLUDE [preview-note](./includes/preview-note.md)]